by Meredith Sampson, Wildlife Rehabilitator

 Preventing Wildlife Problems in and around the Home

 Autumn is a traditional time when homeowners perform home maintenance chores before winter's onset.
 Many of these tasks will also do double-duty in preventing wildlife problems in the home.
-What most people consider to be "wildlife problems" are actually human-caused.
+What most people consider "wildlife problems" are actually human-caused.
 These problems occur when certain conditions are unknowingly created.
 Wildlife, being very opportunistic and resourceful, occasionally take advantage of such situations.

 For those times when "nuisance" animal problems do occur, there are humane, usually low-cost and often, very simple remedies.
 Many wildlife rehabilitators are knowledgeable of humane solutions.
 Cruel and lethal tactics are not necessary to resolve wildlife problems nor do they address the cause of the problem, which is what attracts wildlife in the first place.
 Ideally, a few ounces of prevention are worth much more than pounds of cure!

 The following checklist of preventative measures highlights the most common problem areas in houses, which can become potential entry points for wildlife.
-When properly implemented, the house and most other buildings can be made "animal-proof".
+When properly implemented, the house and most other buildings can be made "animal-proof."
 As an added bonus, no wildlife is harmed in the process.

 - Have chimney caps professionally installed, making sure they are well attached.
 They keep out raccoons, squirrels, birds of all sizes, and leaves, and do allow normal chimney function.